 I don’t know if it was guiding kayakers along Alaska’s Inside Passage, being a chef in a Panamanian jungle kitchen, trading family portraits for fuel in Vietnam, or free diving into sinkholes off Egypt’s stunning coast, but that “comfort zone” has disappeared.
-Now, the world sits waiting & my job is to figure out how to best give it my time.
+Now, the world sits waiting and my job is to figure out how to best give it my time.

 That being said, a strong, impenetrable foundation must be in place for such a mindset.
 The work must go in beforehand for you to be able to prioritize other excitements.
-I love hearing from other diabetics about some of their unique situations because it puts a note in my head as how to handle them when they come my way.
+I love hearing from other people with diabetes about some of their unique situations because it puts a note in my head as how to handle them when they come my way.
 So, here are some of my experiences that seem to stick out.

 March 2015 // Negombo, Sri Lanka

 I’m sitting on a stool among dozens of others, prepping to eat some of the town’s best street food.
 The late night chatter is like music.
 My taste buds hold high levels of excitement.
 I know my blood sugar and what my activity will be for the rest of the night.
 Unfortunately, I can’t tell you in a million years what exact foods sit in my bowl, much less their nutritional values.
 My Sinhala vocabulary is too weak to get reliable information, so, in this situation, I have to rely on my backup plan.
-I mentally compare what I see in front of me to foods I’m more familiar with, then dose down ten percent.
+I mentally compare what I see in front of me to foods I’m more familiar with, then dose down 10 percent.
 Two hours later, I figure out I was a bit off, but at least am not searching for fast acting carbs.
 We don’t need to sit out on mysterious foods while traveling.
 Just be smart and test regularly!

 December 2014 // Taos, USA

 We’re six hours into a summit attempt on Mt.
 Wheeler.
-It’s mid-December, twelve degrees, the sun is radiant, and even with snowshoes, we’re chest deep in powder.
+It’s mid-December, 12 degrees, the sun is radiant and even with snowshoes, we’re chest deep in powder.
 Needless to say, everything is perfect.
 By the time our group is above the tree line, we pick up the pace.
 It doesn’t take long for me to realize my numbness is not only from the cold and my light head is not from our quick altitude ascent.
-I’m thirteen thousand feet up, my blood sugar has quickly dropped, and my friends are charging forward.
+I’m 13,000 feet up, my blood sugar has quickly dropped and my friends are charging forward.
 I have all the sugary essentials, but that is not my necessity.
 Stopping long enough to raise my number and continue climbing is not an option.
 It is dangerous to stay unmoving at such temperatures.
 Even with our prize in sight, I have to ask a climbing partner to turn away from the summit and start slowly heading down.
 These things I find harder than any painful site change or unexplained reading.
 We must respect this disease and its needs, as well as have the confidence to ask for help.
-Stay positive, have the essentials, and adventure on!
+Stay positive, have the essentials and adventure on!

 I could talk all day about how you should leave the syringes at home when you’re heading to Indonesia; that Spaniards eat dinner at 23:00, so your at-home routine has no chance; or that you can walk into Panamanian grocery stores and a buy insulin without a prescription for $20.
 There will be an unfathomable number of times where diabetes will take the spotlight in my life’s journeys.
 It’s exciting to be prepared to handle those and take the opportunity to educate the people who surround me along the way.
 If you have any sort of questions or suggestions, especially in regards to traveling outside of your comfort zone, I’m at email@example.com.
 Remember, never stop exploring!